 What is the Comprehensive Plan?

 The District of Columbia’s Comprehensive Plan is a 20-year framework that guides future growth and development.
-Originally adopted in 2006 and amended in 2011, it addresses a wide range of topics that affect how we experience the city.
+Originally adopted in 2006, it was first amended in 2011.
+In 2020, Chapter 2, the Framework Element, was further amended.
+The Comprehensive Plan addresses a wide range of topics that affect how we experience the city.
 These topics include land use, economic development, housing, environmental protection, historic preservation, transportation, and more.
-The DC Office of Planning has launched an effort to amend the Comprehensive Plan a second time to ensure that it remains responsive to the needs of the community.
+In 2021, the remaining Comprehensive Plan elements were amended for a second time to ensure that it remains responsive to the needs of the community.

 Comprehensive Plan and Supporting Documents